a-wf/demo-stock-handler/README.md

 ### Integration tests

+#### REST API

-Integration tests are implemented using Supertest.
+Integration tests are implemented using `Supertest`.
 I didn't implement full use-cases tests because of the same reason for unit tests implementation.
 (Infact, with what I already implemented as integrations tests, full use-cases tests will be _"copy/past"_ of those tests with ordering logic)

+#### Graphql API

+As for REST API, tests are implemented using `Supertest`.
+As with `Resolvers Chains` feature, Graphql API have more flexibility than REST API, use-cases are almost fully tested.